ossan-dev/tech-journey-be/README.md

 ### 1.1.4.
 Measure Performance

 Now, you've optmized something and something not.
 The un-optimized things are left as they were.
 We need to make sure that they doesn't impact performance.
-Let's use th e `runtime` package.
+Let's use the `runtime` package.
 Basically, the only thing we're left with is to wrap the **unoptimized** call within the function invocation `PrintMemStats` which prints some memory information.
 By doing that, we can make sure our calls doesn't affect too much the performance.
 For reference, you can have a look at the file `utils/mem_usage.go`.
 The fields of the `MemStats` struct we care about are: